 This page is displayed when you select the General tab on the Options window.
 You can use this page to customize various aspects of operation of AB Commander.
 This page contains the following areas:

 Check this option if you want AB Commander to display the contents of the folders when you open them (such as by double-clicking on a folder located on your desktop).
 If you clear this option, then the folders will open in regular Windows Explorer windows.
 Note that this option only affects the "real" folders, that is the regular folders that can keep arbitrary files.
-The "virtual" folders, such as My Computer or Control Panel are not affected by this option, they are always displayed in regular Windows Explorer windows.
+The virtual folders, such as This PC or Control Panel are not affected by this option, they are always displayed in regular Windows Explorer windows.

 If checked, this option causes Windows to include the Open with AB Commander command on its shortcut menu (that is, the menu that Windows is displaying when you right-click on a folder with the mouse).
-Note that this command added to the shortcut menus of the file folders only: if you right-click a "virtual" folder (such as My Computer), this command will not be added.
+Note that this command added to the shortcut menus of the file folders only: if you right-click a virtual folder (such as This PC), this command will not be added.
 Note also that the shortcut menus displayed both in the AB Commander's panels and in the regular Explorer windows are affected by this option.

 If checked, this option causes AB Commander to add its file operation commands (such as Copy, Move, etc.) to the Windows shortcut menu (that is, the menu that is displayed when you right-click on a file or folder with the mouse in AB Commander).
 The commands are grouped together into a separate submenu, which is added as the very first item of the shortcut menu.
 Note that if the panel is displaying a virtual folder, or if there are no objects currently selected in the panel, the commands of AB Commander are not added to the shortcut menu.
 Note also that only the shortcut menus displayed in the AB Commander's panels are affected by this option; if you right-click on a file within a regular Explorer window, the AB Commander commands will NOT be added in such a case.